TanStack/table/docs/adapters/vue-table.md

 ### `options`

-An object that contains all core logic for the table configuration
+An object that contains all props for the table configuration

 We will find out what inside the `options` in `api/core/table` page